Progressive Ensemble Distillation: Building Ensembles for Efficient Inference: Progressive Ensemble Distillation with B-DISTIL

-As mentioned earlier, the real difficulty in provably boosting in this setting is in finding a \emph{single} learner $f_t$ at round $t$ that satisfies our weak learning condition simultaneously for all labels $j$.
+As mentioned above, the main difficulty in provably approximating the teacher model in this setting is in finding a \emph{single} learner $f_t$ at round $t$ that satisfies our weak learning condition simultaneously for all labels $j$.
 Existing boosting methods for classification treat multi-class settings $(L > 1)$ as $L$ instances of the binary classification problem (one vs. all)~\citep{schapire2013boosting}.
 They typically choose $L$ different weak learners for each instance, which is unsuitable for resource efficient on-device inference.
 The difficulty is further increased by the capacity gap between the student and teacher models we consider for distillation.
-In our work, we focus on this aspect of the problem.
-Thus, along with controlling temperature for distillation, we employ two additional strategies: 1) we use a log-barrier regularizer in the objective~\findwl~solves to promote weak learning and, 2) we reuse limited stored activation outputs of previously evaluated models to increase the expressivity of the current base class.
+Thus, along with controlling temperature for distillation, we employ two additional strategies: 1) we use a regularizer in the objective~\findwl~solves to promote weak learning and, 2) we efficiently reuse a limited number of stored activation outputs of previously evaluated models to increase the expressivity of the current base class.